Chrisss09/Travel-Tracker/README.md

 * MongoDB
   * The database I have chosen to use for the data side of this project is MongoDB to allow the user to use CRUD.

+* Environment Variable - Python-dotenv
+  * To connect to MongoDB and also store my secret key I have used python-dotenv to create a dot env file and I have hidden this in my gitignore file.
+For the majority of the project I have stored my MongoDB connection link in my bashrc file to locally store my link but when I have deployed my site using Heroku I have installed python-dotenv and updated my requirements.txt file.

 * PyMongo
   * In my project I have installed PyMongo which helps me interact with my MongoDB database.